★★ Join our fixed departure treks, and get discounts! ★★

 Training and Fitness Preparation for Island Peak Climb

-It is a must to prepare for the physical challenges of scaling Island Peak, otherwise you risk both success and safety.
+It is a must to prepare for the physical challenges of scaling Island Peak; otherwise, you risk both success and safety.
 A good training program ought to start many months in advance.
 Among other things, it should help you build up good cardiovascular function as well as improve flexibility--which range can make all the difference when you're climbing on a sharp rock that's often at a high angle to begin with.

 To enhance aerobic ability, you need to do a lot of cardiovascular endurance training like running, swimming, or even cycling.
 If possible, shoot for 30-60 minutes a day.
 Working on strength is no less important--in particular, getting tougher in the central region to cope with weight training and leg muscles.
 However, squats, lunges, deadlifts, and other exercises can help develop the kind of strength needed for climbing steep sections.
 Tuning your body to the rigors of altitude is a key part of your preparation.

 If possible, try trekking along trails close enough to Island Peaks that additional oxygen seldom seems necessary.
 This might involve following local high-altitude trails or even joining shorter treks in Himalayan areas before your Island Peak climb--the time spent trekking at such places will be both useful and necessary.
-Understanding how one's body reacts to altitude stress as well as working out strategies for dealing with symptoms of altitude sickness--these things go together to form a successful trek.
+Understanding how one's body reacts to altitude stress, as well as working out strategies for dealing with symptoms of altitude sickness--these things go together to form a successful trek.
 With a workout and preparation, you'll be ready to combat the challenges of Island Peak.

 Hiring a Guide or Joining a Guided Island Peak Climb Expedition

 The most important choice facing anyone planning to climb Island Peak is whether to go it alone with only local attention or join guided trips for the experience of local culture, geography, and ecology.
 Employing an experienced guide can both assist with safety and broaden your knowledge in these areas.
-On top of that they could not be better advice to help see you through tough terrain, look after logistical details, and keep you on the right path.
+On top of that, they could not be better advice to help see you through tough terrain, look after logistical details, and keep you on the right path.
 This last feature might be particularly useful in the erratic conditions associated with journeying at high altitudes.

-A guided trip offers the chance for beginners without alpine mountaineering skills at all to climb peaks, obtain an overview of the region,n and, provided one wants, take part in arranged short treks.
-Such trips usually include everything from accommodation and meals through necessary permissions.
+A guided trip offers the chance for beginners without alpine mountaineering skills at all to climb peaks, obtain an overview of the region, and, provided one wants, take part in arranged short treks.
+Such trips usually include everything from accommodation and meals to necessary permissions.
 The sense of togetherness that typifies group expeditions puts climbers at one with one another for a shared experience and can make them look forward to and enjoy the experience.
 In addition, fellow climbers are there to give you psychological backing at difficult moments to add richness to your journey.

 It's very important to choose carefully when selecting a guided trip.
 Prioritize safety, qualified guides, and responsible tourism practices.
 You should also be sure that the guide possesses a good record of climbing at high altitudes, knowledge of first aid, and a sound awareness of the dangers associated with altitude sickness.
 Whatever approach you opt for will greatly improve your chances of completing and enjoying an ascent of Island Peak.

-As on any high-altitude trek or climbing trip, there are special challenges that adventurers should be prepared for.
-Perhaps the biggest danger is the "high altitude illness" which hits climbers more than 2500m high (8,202 ft).
+As with any high-altitude trek or climbing trip, there are special challenges that adventurers should be prepared for.
+Perhaps the biggest danger is the "high altitude illness," which hits climbers more than 2500m high (8,202 ft).
 Symptoms include headache, nausea, dizziness, and fatigue.
 You should take a "slowly but surely" approach to climbing to reduce the risk.
 Built-in rest days and being alert for signs of health problems along the way are vital.
 Ascending slowly, in stages, gives time for the body to acclimatize to high altitudes.

 Weather in the Himalayas may shift unexpectedly and decline with little warning.
 Out of nowhere comes a storm, the temperature suddenly drops 20 degrees, and it's howling with the wind outside--you must be prepared.
 To this end, you must be aware of all relevant weather forecasts so you can adjust your schedule as necessary.
 Having the right clothing and gear (for example, waterproof clothing and good insulation) will enable you to deal with adverse conditions--a mistake in itself can ruin your climb once and for all.
-It's a good idea to set a "turn-around time" for when summit day arrives.
+It's a good idea to set a "turnaround time" for when summit day arrives.
 Then stick to it no matter how close you are to the top

 Another challenge is the technical nature of the walk, especially on the last climb.
-For a steep, ice-encrusted stretch you must put on your crampons and use your ice axe to help make progress.
-There are many aspects to climbing that if learned before you tackle the climb can substantially increase your safety and confidence.
+For a steep, ice-encrusted stretch, you must put on your crampons and use your ice axe to help make progress.
+There are many aspects to climbing that, if learned before you tackle the climb, can substantially increase your safety and confidence.

 That includes an understanding of how to manage your energy and hydrate and fuel yourself adequately during your climb-- this is critical for peak performance.
 If you thoroughly prepare for your Island Peak excursion with this kind of background knowledge and a sensitive awareness of ownership of potential problems, you can greatly enhance both your safety and enjoyment of the mountain.